InetaVei/sprint3/README.md

 - Import 'sprint3.sql' database into local SQL Server;
 - Use AMPPS or other open-source platform to launch a PHP interpreter;
 - Run this command in terminal php ../composer.phar install in project folder;
-- Open the path where you can launch php interpreter http://localhost/sprint3
+- Open the path where you can launch php interpreter http://localhost/sprint3/;
+- Admin login path http://localhost/sprint3/admin  (ussername admin, password 123);

 ## How does it looks like